5 Tips To Boost Your Subscription Rate Using Web Push Notifications

 By design, the push notifications are delivered directly on the browser and are hard to miss.
 It allows you to re-engage customers in a targeted and effective way.
 Adding some weight to the argument, a report says that push notifications have an opening rate of 90%.
 In fact, 55% to 60% of app users agree to receive push notifications.
 Isn’t that cool?

-Push notification platforms have multiple features to create marketing campaigns depending upon your business goal.
-Campaigns like cart abandonment, cross-selling, sale promotions, and trigger campaigns are few of the many that are super easy to implement.
+Push notification platforms have multiple features to create marketing campaigns depending on your business goal.
+Campaigns like cart abandonment, cross-selling, sale promotions, and trigger campaigns are a few of the many that are super easy to implement.

 However, the success of any marketing campaign depends on a good audience base.
 The same goes for web push campaigns as well.
 Without having a sizable subscriber number, the ROI of any tool may drop.
 This is where web push notification kicks in.
 They result in an instant increase in the subscription rate of users.
 “How?” you may ask.
 Well, good question!
 Let us answer that for you in detail.